When Should You Use Weak Comparative and Superlative

 What is a Weak Superlative?

-A weak superlative is the highest form of an adjective but still does not express an extreme quality.
+A weak superlative is the highest form of an adjective, but it still does not express an extreme quality.
 It indicates the mildest form of superiority among a group.

 Examples of weak superlatives: